jcolag/BaseDice/README.md

 Among other things...

  - [ ] Right now, this is only a single-player story, by design.
 It shouldn't be too hard, though output that makes sense could be.
 Arguably, given the format, more than two players could even work.
+Massively multiplayer online baseball...?

  - [X] Separating the output into innings might be nice, though scores seem very low as it is.  (_After fixing the craps point system, scores are no longer low._)